Revolut is one of the world's leading fintech platforms, with over 50 million customers globally.

 The results were clear: any copy featuring 'APY' was not fully understood by customers.
 The ideal solution would have been to remove the term entirely and lead with plain language.
 But in a regulated financial context, with senior stakeholders understandably cautious about changing established terminology on a short timeline, that wasn't on the table.

-Rather than push for a change that wouldn't land, I found a workable middle ground: keeping '3.75% variable APY' in the copy for compliance and familiarity, but adding clear body copy that explained what it actually meant in plain terms.
-Customers got the reassurance of a recognised term alongside a genuine explanation — neither confused by jargon nor misled by oversimplification.
+I found a workable middle ground: keeping '3.75% variable APY' in the copy for compliance and familiarity, but adding clear body copy that explained what it actually meant in plain terms.
+Customers would get the reassurance of a recognised term, but the explanation was there they needed it.

 The result